Travel Guide to Arequipa, Peru

 By plane

-Arequipa’s airport is one of the busier in Peru, and it is served by daily direct flights to/from both Lima and Cusco.
-The journey takes between 1-1.5 hours and the main carrier is Latam.
+Arequipa’s airport is one of the busier in Peru, and it is served by daily direct flights with Lima and Cusco.
+The journey from either city takes between 1-1.5 hours and the main carrier is Latam.
 Prices for a one-way flight are in the $70-85 USD range if booked at least a few days before.

 There are no other airports in the region, so if you plan to arrive by air, it will be into Arequipa.
 Once here, all onward travel within the region is always overland – by local bus, combi, colectivo, or tour operator (see below for more details).